Skip to main content

 Working Hours

-A Worker’s normal hours must be specified in the employment contract.
+A Worker's working hours must be specified in the employment contract.

 Overtime

-There is no legal requirement that overtime hours be paid at a premium rate.
+In New Zealand, there is no legal requirement to pay overtime hours at a premium rate.

 Termination